 For instance, certain Chase cards have “offers” if you can call it that lol:

-American Express, on the other hand, has much better selection–and this is just a small sample of the Amex Offers Section:
+American Express, on the other hand, has a much better selection–and this is just a small sample of the Amex Offers section (I usually have about 100 offers to choose from):

-The best news is this is going to completely independent of anything else.
+The best news is this is going to be completely independent of anything else.

-Imagine what kind of savings you can pile up on the things you were already going to purchase, just by being smart about how you approach it!
+Imagine what kind of savings you can pile up on the things you were already going to purchase, just by being smart about how you approach them!

 In a word: NO!